akashantony/phase-0-tracks/web_dev/jquery/notes.md

 Breaks are important so that the mind and body can stay fresh and absorb as much as information as possible.

 I plan to approach the topic confidently as i have a feeling that jquery is to java script as inbuilt methods are to ruby.
+ The way in which the